CCC-NULS/nulspy-requests/README.md

 # nulspy-requests

-A python >=3.7 library to make NULS 2.0 JSON-RPC calls.
+A python >=3.7 library to make NULS 2.0 JSON-RPC and REST calls.
 These calls are available via interfaces including curl, Postman, html-api, websockets, etc. However, by using these Python libraries, you can create scripts that allow you to make multiple changes at once.

 For instance, you can create a set of 100 account and transfer tokens into them in one simple pass.